last update 24 December 2011

 Working life spent as a doctor and senior surgeon attached to the West Devon and Cornwall Hospital in Plymouth, Devon.
 Latterly Surgeon, South Devon and East Cornwall hospitals (Plymouth).

 Early 1900s, Plymouth - he photographed well, with a twinkle in his eye!
 A territorial (not regular) RAMC soldier, our man liked a bit of uniform and in retirement titled himself "Major, RAMC" in the telephone directory.
-This was one of the rare occasions that he did not have cigarette in mouth / hand!
+This was one of the rare occasions that he was photographed without a cigarette in mouth / hand!

 Retires at 60 and moves to Harrow-on-the-Hill in 1921.